 - To upload a passport-quality photo for your ID card

 - To confirm how you will pay your tuition fees.
 If Student Finance are paying your fees on your behalf, this will automatically update on your account.
 If you are experiencing problems with this our Tuition Fees and Bursaries team can help

-- To confirm your Right to Study (students with a nationality outside of the EU/EEA only)
+- To confirm your Right to Study (for international students)

 I haven't received an email about registering - what should I do?